Doug Lamborn: Tenure

-An office of the Immigration and Customs Enforcement agency was established in Colorado Springs in Lamborn's district.
-The office opened in February 2009 and increased immigration enforcement agents in the area from two to ten.
+An office of the Immigration and Customs Enforcement agency was established in Colorado Springs in Lamborn's district in 2009 and increased immigration enforcement agents in the area from two to ten.
 "The immediate need is to address those that have committed a crime and make sure they're sent out of the country", Lamborn said.
 This would not place in jeopardy employers who hire illegal immigrants in the first place or who pay these workers without any withholding tax or below the minimum wage.

-There has also been a Brigade Combat Team in his district since December 2007.
+There has also been a Brigade Combat Team in his district since 2007.
 The Brigade Combat Team consisting of almost 5,000 soldiers, their families, support personnel as well as increased military construction.

 Congressional Quarterly said that through the first August recess, Lamborn had voted by strict party lines the most of any House member and more than any other Republican.

 He led an effort among conservative Republicans to force the Occupational Safety and Health Administration (OSHA) to discard proposed regulations that would have affected accessibility to small arms ammunition, which were opposed by Second Amendment groups.

-In February 2010, the National Journal named Lamborn the most conservative member of the House of Representatives.
+In 2010, the National Journal named Lamborn the most conservative member of the House of Representatives.

-Lamborn is one of the House Republicans leading the effort against public funding for the Corporation for Public Broadcasting and NPR (National Public Radio).
+Lamborn was one of the House Republicans leading the effort against public funding for the Corporation for Public Broadcasting and NPR (National Public Radio).
 "I have been seeking to push Big Bird out of the nest for over a year, based on the simple fact that we can no longer afford to spend taxpayer dollars on nonessential government programs.
 It's time for Big Bird to earn his wings and learn to fly on his own."

 On August 24, 2007, Jonathan Bartha, who works for Focus on the Family (headquartered in Colorado Springs), and his wife Anna wrote a letter to the editor in a community newspaper expressing concerns about Lamborn's opposition to more restrictions on dogfighting.
 They were also concerned he had taken several campaign contributions from the gaming industry.
 A few days later, Lamborn allegedly left two voicemails threatening "consequences" if they didn't renounce their "blatantly false" letter.
 He also said that he would be "forced to take other steps" if the matter wasn't resolved "on a Scriptural level."
 The Barthas were shocked by the messages, and Anna Bartha called Lamborn's behavior "not anything we would ever anticipate an elected official would pursue."